ChrisHIV/teaching/other_topics/tidyverse_quick_intro.md

 science.
 All packages share an underlying design philosophy, grammar, and data structures."

 When I used to write R code using only 'base R' (i.e. functions included in the language without extra packages) for my basic operations, R was my least favourite language.
 When I switched to using the tidyverse, it very quickly became my favourite language.
 My main reliance on the tidyverse is for the dplyr package.

 A key operator included in the tidyverse is the pipe operator:
 `object %>% func(arg2, arg3)` is equivalent to `func(object, arg2, arg3)`
 `x %>% y %>% z` is equivalent to `z(y(x))`
-When you want to manipulate one object by performing a series of steps on it, using the pipe operator makes it clearer by arranging the steps in the order in which they are performed.
+When you want to manipulate one object by performing a series of steps on it, using the pipe operator makes it clearer by arranging the steps in the order in which they are performed, and makes it more concise by avoiding the need to repeatedly refer to the thing being modified.
+If you don't want to use the output of the previous step exactly once and as the first argument of the next step, use the dot `.` as a shorthand for the output of the previous step.
+e.g. passing the output as the second argument instead of the first: `1:3 %>% paste(c("a", "b", "c"), .)`
+e.g. passing the output twice, as the first and last argument: `1:3 %>% paste(., c("a", "b", "c"), .)`
-The pipe operator was recently added to base R as `|>`
+The pipe operator was recently added to base R as `|>`.

 Tibbles inherit from the `dataframe` class (i.e. they are instances of this class but with some extra features).
 They have no differences in practise except that they print to screen more clearly.
-`bind_rows` and `bind_cols` are basically `rbind` and `cbind` I think.
+`bind_rows` and `bind_cols` are basically `rbind` and `cbind`.
 `map` is basically like `lapply`; variants of it include `map_dbl` which coerces the resulting list into a vector of doubles or dies trying, and similar for other data types.
 Useful for checking your output is what you expect.
 The following verbs for doing something to a df (all from dplyr or tidyr I think)